Grey-green fruit dove: Distribution

 The grey-green fruit dove is endemic to the French Polynesian islands of Tahiti and Mo'orea.
 There is an estimated population of 2,500 to 10,000 mature individual birds on the two islands, of which 5,000 - 6,000 live on Mo'orea, at an estimated density of 2-3 birds per hectare.

 Description

 The grey-green fruit dove is around 20 cm in overall length and weighs 95 g.
 It is small and plump and has a short tail.
 The upperparts are olive green, the crown and forehead are light purple.
 The neck and chest are gray and the belly is pale yellow.
 There is a light gray band around the tail.
 The beak is yellowish or greenish yellow with an orange cere.
 The sexes are similar but the female has a greenish tinge to the grey of the head and neck.
 The juvenile lacks the light purple crown and is duller.

 Behaviour and ecology

 Food and feeding

-Feeding is almost entire aboreal.
+Feeding is almost entire arboreal.
 This contrasts with the closely related atoll fruit dove (Ptilinopus coralensis).
 The diet consists various plants including chili peppers (Capsicum), guava (Psidium) and figs (Ficus).